 In 2010, CJA filed suit against Macaco on behalf of the surviving family members of Eduardo and Alma Rosa, seeking justice for human rights violations committed under Macaco’s command of the BCB.

 Claims related to Alma Rosa Jaramillo murder were dismissed in September 2014, and after substantial additional litigation finally extinguished on September 30, 2015.
 While CJA and its legal partners continue to evaluate options for the Jaramillo family, we proceeded on the Estrada family claims.

-In 2019, Macaco was granted early release from federal prison in exchange for his cooperation with the U.S. government and returned to Colombia.
-He was arrested upon arrival to Colombia and remains detained in Bogotá.
-While hope remains that Macaco will finally be held responsible for his crimes in Colombia, CJA continues to seek justice for Macaco’s victims with our civil case in the United States.
+In July 2019, Macaco was granted early release from federal prison in exchange for his cooperation with the U.S. government and returned to Colombia.
+He was arrested upon arrival in Colombia and remains detained in Bogotá.
+Justice in Colombian courts remains elusive for the families of Macaco’s victims.
+Despite his assurances before being deported, Macaco’s continued participation in CJA litigation became increasingly unclear after his return to Colombia.
+Regardless of Macaco’s attempts to avoid accountability, CJA continues to litigate this case.